BrunoAMSilva/EasyStaff/README.md

 ### Notes

 For ease of use every note is displayed as a rectangle in a different color.
-This is to improve perception for for users with low vision and at the same time benefits biginers.
+This is to improve perception for users with low vision and at the same time benefits beginners.
 Inside the rectangle the note is displayed and if there is a specified finger for the note it is displayed on the opposite side of the note.

 As the timeline is scrolled, the notes gray out once they passed the playhead to help visualize the current progress.